Full Body Workouts at Home

 Beginners should perform each move for 30 seconds for a circuit.
 Do 3 circuits with 2-3 minutes of rest in-between.
 For the best results, do this routine 3 to 4 times a week.

-Another home workout plan for beginners uses resistance training.
+Another type of beginner workout plan uses resistance training.
 This type of training doesn't need a lot of equipment.
 You use either your bodyweight, dumbbells, or resistance bands to make your muscles contract against an external resistance.

 Can you gain muscle from home workouts?